peterjc/galaxy_blast/tools/ncbi_blast_plus/README.rst

         - BLAST XML to tabular tool supports multiple input files.
         - More detailed descriptions for BLASTN and BLASTP task option
         - Supports setting a taxonomy ID in makeblastdb wrapper.
+        - Subtle changes like new conditional settings will require some old workflows be updated to cope.
 ======= ======================================================================